khskarl/kgb-emulator/README.md

-# Game Boy Emulator
+# KGB emulator
-A Game Boy emulator written in C++14 for learning purposes.
+_Karll's Game Boy_ is a Game Boy emulator written in C++14 for learning emulation and modern C++.
 It doesn't do anything interesting yet.

 ## Dependencies
 -   SFML2